Individual tax numbers and the public Tax Number Register

 Construction of buildings covers all kinds of buildings and structures, repair work, major improvements, alterations, extensions, renovations, installation work relating to a building (such as electrical, insulation, heating, water piping, air conditioning, elevator systems, control and alarm systems), finishing work relating to a building (special carpentry work, finishing of walls and floors, paint jobs, glazing jobs, rendering), offering the service of building machinery and equipment for rent (with a driver/operator), setup of fences and scaffolds.

 Civil engineering covers earthwork, work in the water, the groundbreaking for a new building, demolition work, cleaning at building sites, transportation systems (to build roads, streets, railways, airports; to dredge the bottom of the sea for maritime passages), networks (utilities, water, electric power, heating, gas, sewage, IT) and the construction of other environmental objects and structures on land (bridges, piers and jetties).

-For more information on definitions, see the Tax Administration's guidance on the information-reporting requirement in the construction industry, section 3 and the website of the Occupational Safety and Health Administration (www.tyosuojelu.fi) where the following materials (in Finnish) can be read: "Construction work, Shared sites"––Rakennustyö ja yhteinen rakennustyömaa ja "Further information on name tags, on the required recordkeeping and on shared sites"––Lisäkysymykset tunnisteisiin, luetteloon ja yhteiseen rakennustyömaahan liittyen.
+For more information on definitions, see the Tax Administration's guidance on the information-reporting requirement in the construction industry (available in Finnish and in Swedish only), section 3 and the website of the Occupational Safety and Health Administration (www.tyosuojelu.fi) where the following materials (in Finnish) can be read: "Construction work, Shared sites"––Rakennustyö ja yhteinen rakennustyömaa ja "Further information on name tags, on the required recordkeeping and on shared sites"––Lisäkysymykset tunnisteisiin, luetteloon ja yhteiseen rakennustyömaahan liittyen.

 2 The Tax Administration as the issuer of personal identity codes and individual tax numbers